 For more information on all my free e-patterns, e-printables and e-books please CLICK HERE.

-Items made from Linda Walsh Originals Products are intended for personal use for fun or small scale personal and business profit as long as you credit us with the design.
-Large scale commercial use (i.e. mass production) of items made from Linda Walsh Originals products are by permission only.
+Products made from Linda Walsh Originals patterns, e-patterns, e-books, tutorials, how-to's, and e-products are intended for personal use for fun or small scale personal and business profit as long as you credit us with the design.
+Large scale commercial use (i.e. mass production) including wholesale distribution, catalog sales, and all other forms of large scale commercial production are by permission only.
+Items made from Linda Walsh Originals patterns, e-patterns, e-books, tutorials, how-to's, and e-products are intended for decoration only and are not intended for use by children.
+Not responsible for human error, individual workmanship, or printing errors in the E-books, E-products, tutorials, how-to's, patterns or the E-Patterns.

 Copyright © 2004 - 2017 - All Rights Reserved - Written By Linda Walsh of Linda Walsh Originals and Linda's Blog.
 Linda is a doll maker and doll pattern designer. http://lindawalshoriginalsshop.com/